openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 First of all, you should validate the POT compression pipeline you are running, which can be done with the following steps:
 1. Make sure the accuracy of the original uncompressed model has the value you expect.
 Run your POT pipeline with an empty compression config and evaluate the resulting model metric.
 Compare this uncompressed model accuracy metric value with your reference.
-2. Run your compression pipeline with a single compression algorithm ([DefaultQuantization](../openvino/tools/pot/algorithms/quantization/default/README.md) or [AccuracyAwareQuantization](../openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md)) without any parameter values specified in the config (except for `preset` and `stat_subset_size`).
+2. Run your compression pipeline with a single compression algorithm ([Default Quantization](@ref pot_default_quantization_usage) or [Accuracy-aware Quantization](@ref pot_accuracyaware_usage)) without any parameter values specified in the config (except for `preset` and `stat_subset_size`).
 Make sure you get the undesirable accuracy drop/performance gain in this case.

 Finally, if you have done the steps above and the problem persists, you could try to compress your model using the [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf_pytorch).
-Note that NNCF usage requires you to have a PyTorch-based training pipeline of your model in order to perform compression-aware fine-tuning.
+Note that NNCF usage requires you to have a PyTorch or TensorFlow 2 based training pipeline of your model in order to perform Quantization-aware Training.
 See [Low Precision Optimization Guide](LowPrecisionOptimizationGuide.md) for more details.

 ### <a name="memory">I get “RuntimeError: Cannot get memory” and “RuntimeError: Output data was not allocated” when I quantize my model by the POT.</a>